dylanavery720/goker/README.md

 Summary
 ---
 This application provides a user with the ability to select a hand of 5 playing cards and get its rank in a game of poker.
+The server is written in Golang.

 ### Server